 If you’re seeking a tax attorney who can help you save pennies on the dollar, Optima Tax Relief could be the right choice for your situation.
 The firm provides a 15-day money-back guarantee to offer added peace of mind.

 Tax Defense Network has been providing clients with tax assistance services for 22 years.
 The company has been accredited by the BBB since 2008.
 With over 80 customer reviews, Tax Defense network is a dependable company that can help you put your IRS issues behind you once and for all.

 Tax Defense Network is experienced in negotiating payment plans under IRS Fresh Start and can help you remove and avoid tax liens through the program.
 You begin with a free consultation with Tax Defense Network, which may give you a good idea of what your services will cost.
 Fees vary depending on the services that you need.

-Understanding the nuances of various tax relief programs under the IRS Fresh Start Program can be overwhelming.
-At Solvable, we can analyze your financial situation in detail, suggest the most suitable relief for you, and help you file the necessary applications.
+Understanding the nuances of various tax assistance programs under the IRS Fresh Start Program can be overwhelming.
+At Solvable, we can analyze your financial situation in detail, suggest the most suitable assistance for you, and help you file the necessary applications.